Manure may smell, but as a source of fertility for your soil, it’s hard to beat. It’s also one of the best compost materials you can use.

 - The high concentration of nitrates in some manures can burn plant roots.

-- The compost process can kill pathogens.
+- The composting process can kill pathogens.
 That’s why some countries have strict rules about composting manure before it is used for food production.

 - Hot composting can kill weed seeds in manure.